 Fried Ravioli

 This quick and easy fried ravioli recipe is a perfect appetizer or snack that can be prepared in just 25 minutes.
 Crispy on the outside and cheesy on the inside, I love to serve them with marinara or alfredo sauce for dipping.
-Whether you’re hosting a gathering or looking for a family-friendly snack, this dish will surely hit the spot with minimal effort and delicious results.
+I’ll show you how to make these deep fried or in an air fryer.

 Fried ravioli.